 COVID-19 Related Accidental Death Benefits

 Chapter 89 of the Laws of 2020, which provides death benefits to statutory beneficiaries of members whose death was a result of or was contributed to by COVID-19 has been extended to members who die through March 24, 2021.

-This Act adds Retirement and Social Security Law §§ 509-a, 607-i and Administrative Code of the City of New York § 13-149.1 by providing, subject to documentation requirements, an Accidental Death Benefit to the Eligible Beneficiaries of a Member who died on or before March 24, 2021 (extended from December 31, 2020, or a Retiree who retired between March 1, 2020 and June 30, 2020 and died prior to September 29, 2020, where such Member/Retiree reported for work outside their home and contracted COVID-19 within 45 days after reporting for work, and whose death was caused by COVID-19 or where COVID-19 contributed to such member’s death.
-Amounts payable are reduced by payments of any ordinary death benefits or option benefit paid to another statutory beneficiary.
+This Act adds Retirement and Social Security Law §§ 509-a, 607-i and Administrative Code of the City of New York § 13-149.1 by providing, subject to documentation requirements, an Accidental Death Benefit to the Eligible Beneficiaries of a Member who died on or before March 24, 2021 (extended from December 31, 2020, or a Retiree who retired between March 1, 2020 and June 30, 2020 and died prior to September 29, 2020, where such Member/Retiree reported for work outside their home and contracted COVID-19 within 45 days after their last day of work, and whose death was caused by COVID-19 or where COVID-19 contributed to such Member/Retiree’s death.
+Amounts payable are reduced by payments of any Ordinary Death Benefits or option benefit paid to another statutory beneficiary.
 This act is effective as of March 1, 2020.

-The deceased member or retiree must have contracted COVID-19 as confirmed by a positive laboratory test or as diagnosed before or after the member’s death by a licensed, certified, registered, or authorized physician, nurse practitioner, or physician’s assistant in good standing.
-COVID-19 must have caused or contributed to such member’s death as documented on the member’s death certificate.
-In the alternative, a licensed, certified, or authorized physician, nurse practitioner, or physician’s assistant in good standing may certify within a reasonable degree of medical certainty that COVID-19 caused or contributed to the member’s death.
+The deceased Member/Retiree must have contracted COVID-19 as confirmed by a positive laboratory test or as diagnosed before or after the Member/Retiree’s death by a licensed, certified, registered, or authorized physician, nurse practitioner, or physician’s assistant in good standing.
+COVID-19 must have caused or contributed to such Member/Retiree’s death as documented on the Member/Retiree’s death certificate.
+In the alternative, a licensed, certified, or authorized physician, nurse practitioner, or physician’s assistant in good standing may certify within a reasonable degree of medical certainty that COVID-19 caused or contributed to the Member/Retiree’s death.